calvincorreli/anationapart/policies/drugs.md

 3. There's on step three

 The pain or emptiness can be addressed.
 It can only be addressed, however, by feeling the feelings that need to be felt.
 Let's teach people to do that, right from kindergartens and elementary schools.

+It might require some deep body work and other preparatory work in order to get to that place where we can fill the void and heal the pain from the inside.
+But nothing from the outside will ever be able to do it for us.